mjenior/mjenior.github.io/cv/cv.md

 ---------------------

 **Ph.D.
-Candidate with Dr. Patrick Schloss, University of Michigan, April 2012 – present** My thesis research investigates the role of nutrient niche exclusion by the gut microbiome in colonization resistance to Clostridium difficile infection.
+Candidate with Dr. Patrick Schloss, University of Michigan, April 2012 – present**

+- My thesis research investigates the role of nutrient niche exclusion by the gut microbiome in colonization resistance to Clostridium difficile infection.
+I accomplished this through the use of metagenomic-enabled metatranscriptomics to identify how community-level metabolism shifted in response to antibiotic treatment and pathogen colonization.

 **Research Internship, Janssen Pharmaceuticals, June 2011 – August 2011**

-Immunological Research Department – Used machine learning algorithms to predict Crohn’s disease patient response to drug therapy combining both microbiome and host epithelial microarray data.
+- Immunological Research Department – Used machine learning algorithms to predict Crohn’s disease patient response to drug therapy combining both microbiome and host epithelial microarray data.

 **Research Internship, Kent State University, June 2010 – August 2010**